modmark-org/modmark/README.md

 > cargo run -- compile in.mdm out.html

 This will compile the input document `in.mdm` transforming it to HTML, and saving the output as `out.html`.
 In addition to the host platform target, the `wasm32-wasi` target is needed; `rustup target add wasm32-wasi`.
 See more information about the CLI tool at [cli/readme](cli/README.md).
+Compiling this project requires that `cargo` is installed, and to optimize the bundled wasm files, `wasm-opt` needs to be installed (`npm i wasm-opt -g`).
+To not use `wasm-opt`, the `optimize_bundled_packages` feature must be disabled.

 ## Overview